scoconno/scoconno.github.io/mind/dualism/notes.md

 ### Mind as Immaterial Substance

 What is it to have a mind?
 If we asked Plato or Aristotle, two Greek philosophers living c.2500 years ago, they would answer that to have a mind is to have a soul.
 The English word 'soul' translates the Greek work 'psuche' and the latin word 'anima'.
 You likely recognize 'psuche' if you are a psychology major; 'psychology' roughly translates as 'the science of soul'.
-Psychologists today do not think that what it is to have a mind is to have a soul, but it is worthwhile thinking about why in years gone past soul and mind have been so closely associated.

-The 17th century philosopher, Descartes (1596-1650), is the one most closely associated with the view.
-Here are a few interesting biographical facts about Descartes:
+Psychologists today do not think that what it is to have a mind is to have a soul, but it is worth thinking about why our predecessors associated soul and mind.
+We'll do that by focusing on the 17th century philosopher Descartes (1596-1650), who is associated closely associated with the view.

-+   Born in La Haye in the Touraine region of France.
-+   In 1606 or 1607, he entered the newly founded Jesuit College of La Fleche, where he remained until 1614 or 1615.
-    -   He spent five to six years studying classical Latin, Greek, the major poets and orators (e.g., Cicero).
-    -   He then spent three years of philosophical training based on the philosophy of Aristotle, where he studied logic, morals, physics, and metaphysics.
-    -   He spent significant time on mathematics.
-+  He studied to be a lawyer, but then joined the army after getting his degree.
-+  He settled in the Netherlands in 1629, where he had one daughter by a  servant (Helene), named Francine, who died young.
-+  He moved to Sweden in 1649 to instruct Queen Christina in philosophy.
+(IMAGE OF DESCARTES)

+Descare was born in La Haye in the Touraine region of France.
+In 1606 or 1607, he entered the newly founded Jesuit College of La Fleche, where he remained until 1614 or 1615.
+He spent five to six years studying classical Latin, Greek, the major poets and orators (e.g., Cicero) followed by three years of philosophical training based on the philosophy of Aristotle, where he studied logic, morals, physics, and metaphysics.
+He also spent significant time on mathematics.
+Before joining the army, he also studied to be a lawyer.
+In 1629, he settled in the Netherlands in 1629  where he had one daughter (Francine) by a  servant (Helene).
+In 1649, he moved to Sweden to instruct Queen Christina in philosophy.
 They met at five in the morning, for five hours, three days a week.
-+  He died of respiratory infection on Feb.
+He died of respiratory infection on Feb.
 11th, 1650.

 Descartes is the founder of modern philosophy.
 His intellectual character is well illustrated by his deep skepticism about the received knowledge of the time:
 > From my childhood they fed me books, and because people convinced me that these could give me clear and certain knowledge of everything useful in life, I was extremely eager to learn them.
 But no sooner had I completed the whole course of study that normally takes one straight into the ranks of the ‘learned’ than I completely changed my mind about what this education could do for me.
 For I found myself tangled in so many doubts and errors that I came to think that my attempts to become educated had done me no good except to give me a steadily widening view of my ignorance!(Discourse, I.2)